Lifestyle March 21, 2026 4 min read

 Value Compatibility: Why It's More Important Than Shared Interests

 Interests change, values remain.
-Therefore, AI in dating looks primarily at values.
+That's why AI in dating looks primarily at values.

-In the world of dating apps, there are plenty of options, and we often latch onto common hobbies or tastes in food.
-Both love traveling or one series, and it seems like a good start.
+Dating apps are full of options, and we often latch onto shared hobbies or food preferences.
+You both love traveling or the same TV show, and it feels like a solid start.
 But life changes.
-Today yoga, tomorrow video games.
-And values like views on family, money, or freedom form over years and almost don't change.
-They influence decisions, quarrels, long-term plans.
-In platforms like eHarmony or OkCupid, AI analyzes answers to questions about priorities.
-This way, they find not just pleasant people, but those with whom you'll survive difficulties.
-John Gottman and other psychologists found: couples with similar values are 70% happier in marriage than those who only hold on to interests.
-I've seen myself how friends broke up because of that.
+Today it's yoga, tomorrow it's video games.
+Values like views on family, money, or freedom form over years and barely change.
+They influence decisions, arguments, and long-term plans.
+Platforms like eHarmony or OkCupid use AI to analyze answers to questions about priorities.
+This finds not just pleasant people, but those with whom you can weather difficulties.
+John Gottman and other psychologists found that couples with similar values are happier in marriage 70% of the time compared to those who only rely on interests.
+I've seen friends break up over this myself.

 Values in Relationships

-Values emerge in situations where there's a choice between extremes.
-If you break it down early, it's easier to understand if you'll suit each other.
+Values emerge in situations involving choices between extremes.
+Figuring this out early makes it easier to understand if you're a good fit.
 Here are pairs of aspects worth discussing.

 • Family vs Career.
-Suppose a partner is offered a job in another city with relocation.
-For one, family means dinners together every day, for another, career is everything.
+Suppose your partner is offered a job in another city that requires moving.
+For one person, family means dinners together every day; for the other, career comes first.
 Conflict is obvious.
 What to do?
 Think about your priorities.
-If family is top, look for someone who will compromise, like remote work or moving together.
-There was a case: a young couple, the wife wanted children right after the wedding, the husband dreamed of a career around the world.
-They broke up.
+If family is at the top, look for someone willing to compromise, like remote work or moving together.
+There was a case: a young couple where the wife wanted kids right after the wedding, while the husband dreamed of a career around the world.
+They split.

-• Ambitions vs Stability.
-Ambitious ones take risks, open businesses or change jobs.
-Those who love stability hold on to salary and routine.
-If one invests everything in a startup, and the other saves for a house, quarrels over money are inevitable.
-Discuss plans for 5–10 years.
-If you're for ambitions, find a partner who will support, but with a backup plan for peace.
+• Ambition vs Stability.
+Ambitious people take risks, start businesses, or change jobs.
+Those who prefer stability cling to their salary and routine.
+If one invests everything in a startup while the other saves for a house, money fights are inevitable.
+Discuss 5–10 year plans.
+If you're pro-ambition, find a partner who supports it but has a backup plan for peace of mind.

 • Freedom vs Security.
-Some love spontaneous trips and independence, others prefer routine and support.
-Problem when one rushes to a solo trip, and the other wants to always be nearby.
-Check on a date: suggest a sudden walk, see the reaction.
-Good if freedom doesn't hit the sense of security.
+Some love spontaneous trips and independence; others prefer routine and support.
+The problem arises when one wants a solo trip and the other always wants to be together.
+Test it on a date: suggest a sudden walk and watch the reaction.
+It's good if freedom doesn't undermine the sense of security.

-• Traditions vs Novelty.
-Traditionalists hold on to family customs and roles, innovators try open relationships or minimalism.
-If one celebrates New Year the old way, and the other in Thailand with friends, holidays will become a war.
-Tell about childhood.
-This will show if ready to adapt, for example, alternate old and new.
+• Tradition vs Novelty.
+Traditionalists stick to family customs and roles; innovators try open relationships or minimalism.
+If one celebrates New Year's the old way and the other wants Thailand with friends, holidays become a battle.
+Talk about childhood.
+This shows whether you're ready to adapt, like alternating old and new.

-Ask yourself: what will I not change for anything?
-That's the basis.
+Ask yourself: what would I never change?
+That's the core.

-For self-analysis, keep a diary: describe 10 situations where you were on cloud nine or in conflict.
-Recall how you refused a promotion for family, that's about priorities.
+For self-analysis, keep a journal: describe 10 situations where you felt on top of the world or in conflict.
+Recall turning down a promotion for family—that's about priorities.
 Another option is the Values in Action Inventory test online.
-Ask questions: what annoys you in people?
+Ask: what annoys you in people?
 What are you ready to fight for?
-Make a list of 5–7 values, like family, honesty, adventure, and rank by importance.
-It will take 20–30 minutes, but save years.
-Many skip it, look at appearance, then shocked by breakup.
-I tried such a list, it helped to figure out.
+Make a list of 5–7 values, like family, honesty, adventure, and rank them.
+It takes 20–30 minutes but saves years.
+Many skip this, focus on looks, and are shocked by breakups later.
+I tried this list myself—it helped me figure things out.

 How to Talk About Values

-Don't make an interrogation.
+Don't conduct an interrogation.
 Share stories.
-Values are seen in actions, not words.
+Values show in actions, not words.

 The conversation should flow naturally, like over coffee.
-Start with yourself: "Tell me, how do you spend weekends with family?"
-Instead of direct "Career or family?" throw a story: "I once skipped a business trip to be with mom in the hospital, family is main for me."
-This will defuse.
-Choose a calm place, like a walk, without pressure.
-Listen carefully, ask again: "So stability is more important for you than risk?"
-If it doesn't match, don't panic, look for compromise, like a joint budget.
-Values change over time, but the base holds.
-In AI-apps, chats sometimes suggest topics.
-In general, open conversation builds trust and shows if it's worth investing.
+Start with yourself: "Tell me how you spend weekends with family?"
+Instead of directly asking "Career or family?" share a story: "I once skipped a business trip to stay with my mom in the hospital—family is everything to me."
+This eases tension.
+Choose a calm setting, like a walk, without pressure.
+Listen carefully and ask: "So stability is more important to you than risk?"
+If you don't match, don't panic—look for compromises like a shared budget.
+Values can shift over time, but the foundation holds.
+In AI apps, chats sometimes suggest topics.
+Overall, open conversation builds trust and shows if it's worth investing.

 Read Also